Finding an Internship

 Every student is responsible to find his or her own internship; here are some resources and ideas to help you in your search.

 - The Career Navigator, available on the Academic Discovery Center website, is a large database of positions currently available in a variety of fields.
-Here you can find a large database of positions currently available in a variety of fields.
 Companies all over the world regularly contribute additional jobs, so even if you don't find something that's a good fit right away, check back often.
 Using a variety of keywords related to your major and emphasis will help.
 Please note that the College of Business and Communication distributes a regular e-newsletter that includes internship opportunities from the database that are relevant to students within the college.

 - The department's Facebook page, "Brigham Young University-Idaho Communication Department," posts internship opportunities regularly.
-To make sure you're "liking" the correct page, be sure you spell out the university's full name as listed here.
-Other Facebook pages and groups have similar names but are not the department's official Facebook presence.
+(Other Facebook pages and groups have similar names but are not the department's official Facebook presence.)